damianhakert/damianhakert.github.io/source/handbook/stock-options/index.html.md

 lose some or all of the investment you made.
 Because we are a young company there are lots of risks so be aware and informed of the risks.
 Please read this [quora thread about most startups failing](https://www.quora.com/What-is-the-truth-behind-9-out-of-10-startups-fail) and this story of [people paying more in tax for their stock than they get back](http://www.nytimes.com/2015/12/27/technology/when-a-unicorn-start-up-stumbles-its-employees-get-hurt.html).

+## How to Exercise Your Stock Options

+There are two methods to exercise your shares:

+- Electronic (US Residents Only)

+Log into your eShares account

+Follow directions to enable ACH payments from your bank

+After ACH has been enabled select exercise option grants and follow the prompts

+- Manual (Non ACH and Non US Residents)

+Log into your eshares account

+Select print grant and print the forms for exercising shares

+Create PDF of signed forms and send to peopleops@gitlab.com

+Send payment in US dollars by wire transfer.
+You will be provided wire transfer info

+Whichever method you choose (for US residents) be sure to download the 83-b election and file with the IRS within 30 days of exercise.
+Send a copy of the election form to peopleops@gitlab.com.

 ## Option Expiration